 7. The following persons shall be precluded eligibility for the post of public procurement commissioner:

-- members of Parliament, members of local government, spokespersons of nationalities, mayors and chamber officers;
+a) members of Parliament, members of local government, spokespersons of nationalities, mayors and chamber officers;

-- persons holding an interest beyond twenty-five percent, and/or HUF twenty-five million in a business enterprise.
+b) persons holding an interest beyond twenty-five percent, and/or HUF twenty-five million in a business enterprise.

-10. The legal status of public procurement commissioners as civil servants may terminate with dismissal other than provided for in the ACS in the event that the Council reduces the headcount of the Public Procurement Arbitration Board.
+10. The legal status of public procurement commissioners as civil servants may terminate with dismissal other than provided for in the SLSA in the event that the Council reduces the headcount of the Public Procurement Arbitration Board.

 12. Public procurement commissioners shall be independent in the decision-making process, their decisions shall be taken according to the relevant legislation and shall reflect their conviction, and they may not be influenced nor given instructions in making their decisions.